-4 Dead in Russia Church Shooting
+5 Dead in Russia Church Shooting

-(MOSCOW) — Russian media are reporting that a gunman opened fire with a hunting rifle on churchgoers leaving a service in the Dagestan region, killing four people and wounding four others.
+(MOSCOW) — Russian media are reporting that a gunman opened fire with a hunting rifle on churchgoers leaving a service in the Dagestan region, killing five people and wounding four others.
 Police then killed the assailant.

 The shooting took place Sunday evening in Kizlyar, a town of about 50,000 people on the border with Chechnya.